goldsky-io/docs-v1/src/pages/subgraphs/instant-subgraphs.md

   ]
 }
 ```

+{% callout type="note" title="FYI" %}
+As of Oct 2023, `version` is always `1`.
+The abi name in `instances` should match a key in `abis`, in this example, `ftshares`.
+It is possible to have more than one `chains` and more than one ABI.
+Multiple chains will result in multiple subgraphs.
+The file `abi.json` in this example should contain the friendtech ABI [downloaded from here](https://api.basescan.org/api?module=contract&action=getabi&address=0xcf205808ed36593aa40a44f10c7f7c2f67d4a4d4&format=raw).
+{% /callout %}

 This configuration can handle multiple contracts with distinct ABIs, the same contract across multiple chains, or multiple contracts with distinct ABIs on multiple chains.